 This post outlines how to easily implement a ticket reward system for classrooms.

-Keep reading to discover how to establish this system in your own elementary classroom.
+Keep reading to discover how to establish this system in your classroom.

 Related: To set a strong foundation for your ticket reward system, consider adopting all or some of the components of the C.H.A.M.P.S Classroom Management plan.